hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 * `comment` -- an optional field that provides human readable information about this Credential Offer, so the offer can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
 * `credential_preview` -- a JSON-LD object that represents the credential data that Issuer is willing to issue.
 It matches the schema of [Credential Preview](#preview-credential);
+* `formats` -- contains an entry for each `offers~attach` array entry, providing the the value of the attachment `@id` and the verifiable credential format and version of the attachment.
+Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
 * `offers~attach` -- an array of attachments that further define the credential being offered.
 This might be used to clarify which formats or format versions will be issued.

 The Issuer may add a [`~payment-request` decorator](../0075-payment-decorators/README.md#payment_request) to this message to convey the need for payment before issuance.
 See the [payment section below](#payments-during-credential-exchange) for more details.

 It is possible for an Issuer to add a [`~timing.expires_time` decorator](../0032-message-timing/README.md#tutorial) to this message to convey the idea that the offer will expire at a particular point in the future.
 Such behavior is not a special part of this protocol, and support for it is not a requirement of conforming implementations; the `~timing` decorator is simply a general possibility for any DIDComm message.
 We mention it here just to note that the protocol can be enriched in composable ways.

-##### Offer Attachment - Hyperledger Indy
+##### Offer Attachment Registry

+###### Hyperledger Indy

-For Hyperledger Indy, the following `@id` values may be used:
+For Hyperledger Indy, the following `format` values may be used:

 - `hlindy-zkp-v1.0` -- The Indy ZKP Verifiable Credentials Model v1.0.

-The v1.0 filter attachment is a JSON object that includes a nonce and key correctness proof to facilitate integrity checks as returned from [`indy_issuer_create_credential_offer()`](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L280).
+The Hyperledger Indy v1.0 offer attachment is a JSON object that includes a nonce and key correctness proof to facilitate integrity checks as returned from [`indy_issuer_create_credential_offer()`](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L280).

 #### Request Credential